-The objective of this course is to present and discuss some of the latest advances and issues in information systems.
-Specifically, this course is designed to discuss IS research issues in artificial intelligence (AI) and big data analytics (BDA).
+The objective of this course is to present and discuss IS research issues in artificial intelligence (AI) and big data analytics (BDA).
 Artificial intelligence (AI) refers to machines performing the cognitive functions typically associated with humans, including perceiving, reasoning, learning, interacting, etc. AI is not confined to one or a few applications, but rather is a pervasive economic, societal, and organizational phenomenon.
 Examples of AI technologies include robotics and autonomous vehicles, facial recognition, natural language processing, virtual agents, and machine learning, which are being deployed in a variety of problem domains ranging from cybersecurity to fintech to education to healthcare.
 AI provides businesses with unprecedented opportunities for designing intelligent products, devising novel service offerings, and inventing new business models and organizational forms.
 At the same time, the rapid accumulation of data in diverse forms and from various sources has been driving an increasing interest in big data and business analytics.
 Applications of a variety of analytical techniques have gained much attention in recent years.
 Businesses are exploring the new possibility of uncovering hidden knowledge, improving decision making, and supporting strategic planning from big data.
 Although substantial resources have been invested in big data and analytics (BDA) and anecdotal evidence of both success and failure have been reported, there has been little substantial research on the strategic contributions of BDA.
 In this course students will learn the technical, applicational, and managerial aspects of AI and BDA through paper reading, seminar presentation and class discussion.
 Students will also learn how to do research by writing a research paper.
 MBA students may attend this course with specific permission from the instructor.